Bella Hadid And The Weeknd Reunite After Selena Gomez Drama — Taylor Swift And Kylie Jenner Take Sides?

 “It’s funny to see people that used me for attention and still try to point the finger this way.
 Sad.
 All love…I’m not one for anyone receiving hate.
 Hope u all can be kind to my friends and each other.
 And yes I love my beliebers.”

-Taylor Swift may feel pressure to take sides as the situation between Bella, Selena and The Weeknd heats up.
+Taylor Swift may feel pressure to take sides as the situation between Bella, Selena, and The Weeknd heats up.

 You might think that Taylor would take longtime BFF Selena Gomez’s side, but this is not happening, according to the report.